The Solution (Beanie Sigel album): Guests

 Raheem DeVaughn, who also appears on "Prayer".
 Beanie Sigel jumps into unfamiliar territory by featuring an Ozzy Osbourne sample on the track "The Day" and a James Blunt sample on "Dear Self (Can I Talk To You)".

 Production

-Production originally included producers like Scott Storch and Sha Money XL, but those tracks were cut for songs produced by Eric Hudson and Chad West.
-Production team Dre & Vidal produce Five of the Thirteen tracks on the album with help from up and coming Dirty Harry and Don Cheegro (Harry and Alex) and The Runners produce the lead single "All the Above".
-Reefa produces two tracks including "Gutted" featuring Jay-Z. Cool and Dre and Dame Grease each produced one track each.
+Production originally included producers like Scott Storch and Sha Money XL, but those tracks were cut in favor of songs produced by Eric Hudson and Chad West.
+Production team Dre & Vidal produce five of the thirteen tracks on the album with help from up-and-coming Dirty Harry and Don Cheegro (Harry and Alex) and The Runners produce the lead single "All the Above".
+Reefa produces two tracks, including "Gutted", featuring Jay-Z. Cool & Dre and Dame Grease each produced one track.
 Notably absent from The Solution is primary artist and producer Kanye West.